Technical Features of adam:ONE (v4) anmuscle

 file containing private key for relevant SSL/TLS operations in PEM format

-password for supplied private key for relevant SSL/TLS operations
+file containing password for supplied private key for relevant SSL/TLS

 –ssl-system-ca-file